What is Botrytis cinerea?

 Preventing the spread of Botrytis cinerea

-Plants by nature constantly transpire water vapor , which builds up in the air, causing relative humidity to quickly rise in the greenhouse.
+Plants by nature constantly transpire water vaporopen_in_new, which builds up in the air, causing relative humidity to quickly rise in the greenhouse.
 While a moist environment is necessary for plants to thrive, too much humidity creates a habitat well-suited to the growth of unwanted pathogens like Botrytis cinerea.
 To keep the air from becoming too saturated, regulated humidity control becomes essential in places like cannabis cultivation rooms.
 While the entire cannabis plant is at risk for infection, cannabis buds are particularly susceptible to the development of B. cinerea because they are dense and a perfect trap for water vapor.
 This mold also attacks cannabis in the post-harvest phase, including drying, curing, and packaging.

-Spores develop outside and are typically brought into growing rooms via the clothing of those who work there.
+Spores develop outsideopen_in_new and are typically brought into growing rooms via the clothing of those who work there.
 It is crucial that workers disinfect themselves prior to entering the sterile environment where plants are grown and harvested, almost as if they are entering a hospital.

 Existing treatment methods to counteract the growth of this fungus are air filtration, positive pressurization, and fungicides.
 Even parasitic options have been considered.
-While these methods can yield some positive results in the war against gray mold, the most effective and the cleanest way of inactivating Botrytis cinerea is germicidal ultraviolet irradiation , which you can read more about below.
+While these methods can yield some positive results in the war against gray mold, the most effective and the cleanest way of inactivating Botrytis cinerea is germicidal ultraviolet irradiationopen_in_new, which you can read more about below.

-Get Additional Protection with Germicidal UV Disinfection
+Get More Protection with UV Disinfection

-In addition to the above preventative measures, Germicidal Ultraviolet (UV-C) air and surface disinfection (in the dosage listed below) can inactivate Botrytis cinerea in greenhouses and cannabis growing rooms.
-Our products use STER-L-RAY® Germicidal UV-C Lamps producing ultraviolet wavelengths at 254 nanometers, the region of germicidal effectiveness most destructive to harmful microorganisms.
+In addition to the above preventative measures, Germicidal Ultraviolet (UV-C) air and surface disinfection can inactivate Botrytis cinerea in greenhouses and for the cannabis industry — including growing rooms, drying rooms, and labs.

 Botrytis cinerea: Classification & UV-C Dose for Inactivation